viamrobotics/docs/docs/components/board/pi5.md

 {{% /tab %}}
 {{< /tabs >}}

-The following attributes are available for `pi` boards:
+The following attributes are available for `pi5` boards:

 <!-- prettier-ignore -->
 | Name | Type | Inclusion | Description |